 A personal inhaler can also positively influence your practices.
 These inhalers are especially convenient if you are traveling or in a crowded area where diffusion or topical application would be inappropriate.
 With an inhaler in hand, find a comfortable seat, release any tensed up muscles, and breathe deeply.
 Concentrate on following the rhythm of your breath to help still those busy thoughts and enjoy the balancing and healing properties of essential oils.

 So what oils would be best for meditation?

 Here are some great suggestions for essential oils to use in meditation:

 Try this wonderful, grounding diffuser blend that supports a sense of peace, and helps to calm the mind.
 If you would like to add this to a personal inhaler, scale the blend up to 15 drops.

 Keep in mind that this is not a KidSafe blend!

 Mellow Mind Essential Oil Diffuser Blend

-Want to learn more about aromatherapy and meditation?
+Want to learn more?
 Then please enjoy this in-depth blog: M Is For Meditation.

 [1[ Walton, Alice G. (2015, February 9).
 “7 Ways Meditation Can Actually Change the Brain.”
 Forbes.com.
 PHARMA & HEALTHCARE.